cosmos/cosmos-sdk/docs/modules/SPEC.md

 there is nothing preventing developers from importing other packages from the module (not including `internal/`) but it is recommended that `alias.go` have everything exposed that other modules may need.
+- `client/`: The module's CLI and REST client functionality implementation and testing.
+- `exported/`: The module's exported types -- typically type interfaces.
+If a module relies on other module keepers, it is expected to receive them as interface contracts through `expected_keepers.go` (which are detailed below) to avoid having a direct dependency on that module.
+However, these contracts can define methods that operate on and/or return types that are specific to the contract's implementing module and this is where `exported/` comes into play.
+Types defined here allow for `expected_keepers.go` in other modules to define contracts that use single canonical types and allows for code to remain DRY.
+- `genesis.go`: The module's genesis related business logic (e.g. `InitGenesis`).
+- `handler.go`: The module's message handlers.